While some people may experience relief from IBS symptoms by fasting, more research is needed to confirm whether it’s effective.

 One lifestyle modification that sometimes comes up when discussing IBS is fasting.
-The two forms of fasting related to IBS are intermittent fasting and long-term fasting.
+The two forms of fasting related to IBS management are intermittent fasting and long-term fasting.

 With intermittent fasting, you alternate between periods of eating and periods of not eating.

 One popular method of intermittent fasting involves restricting your eating to an 8-hour block of time.
 For example, your food consumption would happen between 1:00 p.m. and 9:00 p.m.